 The Powhatan SSS school code is 5890

-All families are required to submit the PFS online through the SSS website at http://sssbynais.org/ .
-The fee for applying is $48 regardless of how many children are on the PFS or the number of schools to which they are applying.
+Submitting the PFS Online: All families are required to submit the PFS online through the School and Student Services (SSS) website.
+The fee for applying is $51 regardless of how many children are on the PFS or the number of schools to which they are applying.
 Powhatan’s SSS school code is 5890.

 Funds do not come from SSS but are awarded directly from the school.
 Families may also request a copy of the RFC directly from SSS.
 Powhatan’s Financial Aid Committee reviews each RFC carefully and reserves the right to adjust the amount of the recommended family contribution based upon school policy and supporting documentation.
 For example, if a parent (who does not have small children at home) makes the choice not to work, Powhatan will consider the potential income that could have been earned by that parent.